 Do you ever get frustrated by the speed of the internet at home or work?
 Everyone does at some point.
-Even thought it’s now much faster than the old days of dial-up we now demand a high speed internet connection at all times.
+Even though it’s now much faster than the old days of dial-up we now demand a high-speed internet connection at all times.
 But do you know what speed constitutes a good speed and where has the fastest?
 Read on.

-It would be easy to make a sweeping generalisation and say that poorer or developing countries are most likely to have the poorest internet connection, but that isn’t necessarily the case.
-For instance Canada and the United States are the only two countries in the Americas with an internet speed that can be classified as fast.
+It would be easy to make a sweeping generalization and say that poorer or developing countries are most likely to have the poorest internet connection, but that isn’t necessarily the case.
+For instance, Canada and the United States are the only two countries in the Americas with an internet speed that can be classified as fast.
 Many South American countries fall below the global average.

 Also below the worldwide average is China (3.7 Mbps) which is surprising, especially with China being an emerging economy and superpower of business.

-At the other end of the scale there are some surprises too.
-Let’s count down: in fifth place is the Netherlands (17 Mbps), fourth is Japan (17.4 Mbps), Norway are third (18.8 Mbps) and Sweden is in second place with (19.1 Mbps).
+At the other end of the scale, there are some surprises too.
+Let’s count down: in fifth place is the Netherlands (17 Mbps), fourth is Japan (17.4 Mbps), Norway is third (18.8 Mbps) and Sweden is in second place with (19.1 Mbps).
 But who tops the list?
 Which country has the fastest internet in the whole world?
 It’s South Korea.
-South Korean internet has an average connection speed of a massive 26.7 Mbps.
+The South Korean internet has an average connection speed of a massive 26.7 Mbps.
 Impressive.

 You might expect two of the biggest economies in the world to have the fastest internet or at least be among the best, but you’d be wrong.
 The US has an average connection speed of 12.6 Mbps leaving them in 14th spot and the UK is in 12th place with a slightly more respectable 13 Mbps.